15 Ways to Celebrate Mother’s Day: Activity and Gift Ideas for Mom

 • ViewClix – A smart picture frame with an auto-answer mode so the older adult doesn’t need to do anything to receive a video call.

-• Facebook Portal – It has Alexa built in and a “smart” camera that follows the person if they move around the room.
+• Facebook Portal: It has Alexa built in and a “smart” camera that follows the user as they move around the room.

 4. Give gift cards for favorite services

-Treat them to a great meal by giving a gift certificate to a restaurant they love (with a delivery service) or to an online store.
+Treat them to a great meal by giving a gift certificate to a restaurant they love (with delivery) or to an online store.

 Grocery delivery services have been essential for many seniors this past year.
-A giftcard to a delivery service in their area makes a wonderful gift.
+A gift card to a local delivery service makes a wonderful gift.

 Grocery delivery is available from a variety of stores, including: